supplychainproject/supplychainproject.github.io/README.md

 * Documents attesting to the reliability, integrity, authenticity, security, license and other attributes of artifacts.

 ## Bills of Materials
-Bills of Materials provide information about artifacts that allow them to be received and verified:
+Bills of Materials provide information about artifacts that allow artifacts to be received and verified:

 * Identity - name, producer, version, and a unique identifier for the artifact.
 * Integrity - information that allows verifying that the artifact is free from tampering.